 The Scholar 5

-We launched a new partnership with University College London’s Integrated Engineering Programme, and pupils across the country explored engineering and how it applies to their daily lives.
+This term we launched a new partnership with University College London’s Integrated Engineering Programme, and pupils across the country explored engineering and how it applies to their daily lives.
 Year 5 and 6 pupils found out all about ‘How many engineers does it take to make ice cream?’ whilst Year 7 and 8 pupils put together a robot from toothbrush components in the programme ‘Taming the Bristlebot’.

-You can read super essays from both of these engineering programmes in this term’s edition of The Scholar, along with some other fascinating topics, From D. Willing, who analyses the popular fairytale Bluebeard by using Bettelheim’s psychoanalytic method, to L. Booth, who designed and conducted their own investigation into differences in returning heart rate after aerobic exercise.
+You can read super essays from both of these engineering programmes in this term’s edition of The Scholar, along with some other fascinating topics, from D. Willing, who analyses the popular fairytale Bluebeard by using Bettelheim’s psychoanalytic method, to L. Booth, who designed and conducted their own investigation into differences in returning heart rate after aerobic exercise.

 We would like to congratulate all of our scholars whose work is nominated for and published in The Scholar.
 It is a wonderful achievement and we hope you enjoy reading their work.